Fan-shiyu/Multivariate-Cosine-Similarity/README.md

 Renewing...
 ## Tutorial

 'adt' is one R package which can be used to compare the similarity of two data sets.
-Our method is based on projection, and it starts with the results of PCA (Principal Component Analysis).
+The method is based on projection, and it starts with the results of PCA (Principal Component Analysis).

-To install this package, pleas run:
+To install this package, please run:

 ```R